harish-k-1/password-generator/README.md

 # password-generator
+Remembering passwords is difficult.
+So is creating strong passwords.
 This project generates strong passwords with a combination of letters, numbers and symbols.